|Moore's Gulch placer gold mine. The author stands on remains of the historical|

 If we were able to dig down to bed rock, it would be prudent to sample the entire vertical stratigraphic section in the drainage, to search for lenses with concentrations of black sand, pebbles and cobbles, as these should provide evidence of flash flood events and lead to paystreaks.
 Some of these horizons might even be more productive than bedrock.

-To prove my point, I asked the group to get their gold pans, screens, grizzlies and shovels and sample the dry gravel next to the campground.
-They started to dig with excitement each dreaming about the gold nugget they were about to find.
-The digging was difficult because of all of the boulders, but they were all able to find some dirt.
-They worked this material through their grizzly pans that had quarter inch holes drilled in the pans.
+To prove a point, I asked the group to get their gold pans, screens, grizzlies and shovels and sample the dry gravel next to the campground.
+They started to dig with excitement each dreaming about finding a large gold nugget.
+The digging was difficult because of all of the boulders, but we were all able to find some dirt and then worked this material through grizzly pans with quarter inch holes drilled in the pans.
 These were designed to remove the coarse gravel.
 No nuggets were seen in the grizzlies so one by one the students discarded the waste rock.
-Next they worked the material through the screens we had purchased at the local hardware store: just fly screen used in screen doors and windows with 4 mm2 openings.
+Next we worked the material through the screens we had purchased at the local hardware store: just fly screen used in screen doors and windows with 4 mm2 openings.
 The screen is used to speed up the panning process.
 The material that worked through the screen was panned first – you could hear the excitement as class members started to recognize black sands.
 The excitement was contagious tiny pinpoints of gold were found in the pans.

-I told them to think back to the lecture on alumina-rich gemstones – remember what sapphire and ruby looked like?
-I asked them to watch for these as Wyoming has many corundum deposits.
+The author, told us to think back to the lecture on alumina-rich gemstones – remember what sapphire and ruby looked like?

 LOCATION & SETTING

-The prospecting class on that day convened 3 miles downstream from the original gold strike in 1868 by Ira Moore.
+The prospecting class on that day convened 3 miles downstream from the original Douglas Creek gold strike made in 1868 by Ira Moore.
 The area of the strike, named in honor of the discoverer, has ever since been known as Moore’s Gulch.
-A historical gold camp established nearby was called Last Chance, possibly an indication of the frustrations often associated with prospecting.
+A historical gold camp established nearby was called Last Chance, possibly an indication of frustrations often associated with prospecting.

 Much of the gold-bearing gravel in Douglas Creek is 8,500 to 9,000 feet above sea level.
 The district is generally considered to encompass all placers along Douglas Creek and its tributaries.
-Another district was later established within the confluence of Douglas Creek, known as the Keystone district.
-This district includes some lodes along the banks of Douglas creek south of Ira Moore’s initial discovery.
+Another district was later established within the confluence of Douglas Creek (Keystone).
+This district includes some lodes along the banks of Douglas Creek south of Ira Moore’s initial discovery.

 Another district overlaps a portion of the Douglas Creek district northwest of Keystone, which is known as the New Rambler district.
-This latter district was build around the New Rambler mine – one of the few historic palladium and platinum mines in North America.
-From 1900 to 1918, the New Rambler mine produced copper, gold, silver, palladium and platinum.
-Palladium and platinum were also detected in nearby mines, and other platinum anomalies were detected several years later in the Centennial Ridge district 6 to 8 miles to the northeast (Hausel, 2000a).
+This latter district was built around the New Rambler mine – one of the few historic palladium and platinum mines in North America.
+From 1900 to 1918, the New Rambler produced copper, gold, silver, palladium and platinum.
+Palladium and platinum were also detected in some nearby mines, and other platinum anomalies were detected several years later in the Centennial Ridge district 6 to 8 miles to the northeast (Hausel, 2000a).
 More recently palladium, platinum chromium and titanium anomalies were identified in the nearby Lake Owen and Mullen Creek areas.
 A few companies exploring Lake Owen and Mullen Creek identified some thick, mineralized cumulates in the layered complexes that yielded very interesting palladium anomalies.
-In 1997, I discovered a very interesting anomaly at Puzzler Hill, a complex everyone else missed, but had highly anomalous palladium, nickel and minor copper, gold, silver and platinum (Hausel, 2000b).
-At the nearby Charter Oak mine, I recovered some very nice specularite specimens which were cut and polished into some very attractive cabochons.
+In 1997, the author discovered interesting anomalies at Puzzler Hill, a complex everyone else missed, but had highly anomalous palladium, nickel and minor copper, gold, silver and platinum and even gem-quality specularite (Hausel, 2000b).
+At the Charter Oak mine, he recovered some very nice specularite specimens which were cut and polished into attractive cabochons.

 The Boden diamonds found on Cortez Creek north of Douglas Creek in 1977.

-Geologically, the Medicine Bow Mountains, which includes all of these mining districts (with the exception of Puzzler Hill), is highly fractured and interpreted to have high potential for discovery of diamonds.
-Diamonds were found on Cortez Creek to the northwest of Douglas Creek by Paul Boden in 1977, and kimberlitic indicator mineral anomalies (notably pyrope garnet) were found at several locations in the forest since the first diamonds were found in the forest.
-It is also notable that the two largest kimberlite districts in the United States lie within 20 miles of the Medicine Bow National Forest.
-One of these has been the source of more than 130,000 gem and industrial quality diamonds that included microdiamonds to macrodiamonds weighing more than 28 carats.
+Geologically, the Medicine Bow Mountains, which include all of these mining districts (with the exception of Puzzler Hill), is highly fractured and interpreted to have high potential for discovery of diamonds.
+Diamonds were found on Cortez Creek to the northwest of Douglas Creek by a gold prospector from Saratoga Wyoming named Paul Boden in 1977.
+Kimberlitic indicator mineral anomalies (notably pyrope garnet) were also found at several locations in the forest since the first diamonds were found.
+It is also notable that the two largest kimberlite districts in the United States lie only 20 miles from the Medicine Bow National Forest.
+One of these produced more than 130,000 gem and industrial quality diamonds that include microdiamonds to macrodiamonds weighing more than 28 carats.
 To a geologist, the Medicine Bow Mountains lie along the edge of a craton (ancient continental core) that is considered favorable terrain to hunt for diamonds, as well as gold, platinum-group metals, nickel, chromium, titanium, vanadium, tantalum, copper, several other precious, strategic and base metals, including ruby and sapphire.

 Gold dredged from Douglas Creek by Paul Allred near the Bobbie Thompson Campground.
 Note the tiny red garnet sitting on a flake near the large nugget – this turned out to be a pyrope garnet (diamond indicator mineral).

-Currently, Douglas Creek is a popular place where prospectors experience the cold waters of the creek while they dredge and pan for gold.
+Currently, Douglas Creek is a popular place where prospectors experience the cold waters of the creek while dredging and panning for gold.
 The nearest towns are Saratoga and Encampment, about 20 miles as the crow flies to the west.
-Centennial is located 10 miles as the crow flies to the northeast.
+Centennial is 10 miles as the crow flies to the northeast.
 Laramie lies 30 miles east of Centennial.